LucasDelfino92/morrowindsharp/mwtools.md

   - The version I'm hosting on MediaFire can be downloaded from [**xEdit's Discord**](https://discordapp.com/invite/5t8RnNQ) under **xedit-builds**, called **xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL.7z**.
 Both the folder and the .exe have been renamed to TES3View in order for the tool to work for Morrowind.
 - [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool): TESTool is a mod management, repair and cleaning utility.
 - [**TESAME**](http://wiki.theassimilationlab.com/mmw/TESAME): The Elder Scrolls Advanced Mod Editor is a tool used by both modders and players that can clean dirty mods, and merge any two mods.
 - [**tes3cmd**](http://wiki.theassimilationlab.com/mmw/TES3cmd): tes3cmd is a command-line tool which is used for examining and modifying TES3 plugins in various ways.
 It can also create a patch for various problems and merge leveled lists.
-Most importantly, it can be used to clean plugins. **Note that unlike the other tools listed here, tes3cmd cannot be run through Mod Organizer 2**.
+Most importantly, it can be used to clean plugins.

 ## SETTING UP TOOLS IN MOD ORGANIZER 2

+### tes3cmd

+Unlike the other tools listed above, tes3cmd *should not* be run through Mod Organizer 2.
+It can be a major pain in the ass, and we do not want that.

+- After downloading **tes3cmd**, place tes3cmd.exe inside your **Morrowind\Data Files** folder.
+- Inside **Morrowind\Data Files**, create a .txt file and paste the contents [**found in this pastebin**](https://pastebin.com/raw/2gtjBYkX).
+- Rename the resulting .txt file **Tes3cmd clean fancy2.bat**, modifying the file extension from .txt to .bat.

+**tes3cmd** is now set and ready to go.

+### Standard executables

 In your Morrowind root folder (where your Morrowind.exe is) create one folder for each one of these tools.
 For simplicity and readibility, the file structure should look like this: